-- obtained summary judgment in Illinois state court in favor of mining client relating to personal injury and property damage allegations brought by residential property owners who alleged migration of mine tailings onto their property;
+- obtained summary judgment in Illinois state court on personal injury and property damage claims asserted by residential property owners who alleged migration of mine tailings onto their property;

 - achieved the exclusion of plaintiffs’ air dispersion modeling expert in personal injury action in Oklahoma federal court alleging exposure to metals transported to residential properties via windborne pathway;

 - obtained dismissal of wrongful death claims in Illinois state court brought in connection with alleged exposure to benzene and other petroleum constituents in drinking water;